Perfume and Cologne, More Dangerous Than You Thought

 “Even though government agencies still conveniently have their hands tied when it comes to safety enforcement for the $29 billion a year global perfume industry, self-regulation caused by consumer pressure may be a ray of light on a still rather grim horizon.
 For the last few years, companies have begun to voluntarily disclose the ingredients of the fragrance compounds in their products.
 Clorox led the way, with SC Johnson becoming the first multinational corporation to voluntarily disclose back in 2014.”

-At the end of the day, it’s just up to you do to your homework and realize some of the items you use to make things smell better really aren’t that good for you.
+At the end of the day, it’s just up to you to do your homework and realize some of the items you use to make things smell better really aren’t that good for you.

 Opt for the fewest ingredients when possible and use products scented with essential oils when possible, too.